 “We give customers their own customisable service and maintenance plans, and tax them at source, rather than them going to a dealer to get someone else to source it.

 “We see this as an exciting opportunity and the feedback on allowances so far has been amazing.
 Customers get better deals, the service is there, and we’re now making money in an area we weren’t previously involved in.”

-Despite being present across much of the SADC region for the best part of two decades, further international growth and influence is one factor expected to manifest as a result of EFM’s technological unveilings and structural evolution.
+Despite being present across much of the SADC region for the best part of two decades, further international growth and influence is one factor expected to manifest as a result of the technological unveilings and structural evolution of Eqstra Fleet Management.

 Leveraging international partnerships, the Company has been able to fast-forward to what it perceives as the optimum solutions most sought-after in the market, and this strategy is already paying off, with customers willing to go through their own transitions to find more effective ways of managing their fleets.